plotly/plotly.py/doc/python/static-image-generation-migration.md

 The `mapbox_access_token` config setting is not available on `plotly.io.defaults` because Mapbox maps are deprecated and will be removed in a future version of Plotly.py.
 See [MapLibre Migration](https://plotly.com/python/mapbox-to-maplibre/) for more details.

 If you are migrating from Orca, the following config settings do not apply to Kaleido: `server_url`, `port`, `timeout`, and `use_xvfb`, but other settings, such as `default_format`, can be accessed via `plotly.io.defaults`.

+## Multiple Image Export

+Plotly.py 6.1 includes a `write_images` function (`plotly.io.write_images`), which we recommend over `write_image` when exporting more than one figure.
+Calling `write_images` with a list of figures (or dicts representing figures) to export provides better performance than multiple calls with `write_image`.
+See the [Write Multiple Images](/python/static-image-export#write-multiple-images) section for more details.
 <!-- #endregion -->